sergueyarellano/tddpractice/docs/b.part4.md

 }
 ```

-As you can see, integration tests requires a little bit more of preparation.
-But why?
-Think about what integration means, we are not testing atomic parts of our program, we are going out of that loop and testing the interconnection between larger pieces.
+As you can see, integration tests requires a little bit more preparation.
+Why, you ask?
+Think about what integration means.
+We are not testing atomic parts of our program, we are going out of that loop and testing the interconnection between larger pieces.
 Sounds scary, but the rewards are high.
 You can now present this tests to the customer to sign off when the feature is completed.
 See it as proof, as acceptance criteria.

 Well, if you were able to correctly start and halt the server using the hooks, you should see something like this:
 ![](bdd1.png)

 We can see that the first assertion (status code) passed, but the second about validating the interface of the response crashed.
 And that is totally fine, our server is returning a hello world message for now!

 Now it is time to start implementing the endpoint.
-Here is an idea with the nice pipe pattern I mentioned in part one.
+Here is an idea with the nice pipe pattern I mentioned in Part one:

 ```js
 app.get('/stores', (req, res) => {